 - diversity in all its aspects, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service

-- As a good corporate governance practice, every Director/Nomination Committee member abstains from voting on the proposition of himself/herself for election by shareholders.
+- As a good corporate governance practice, every Director/Nomination and Governance Committee member abstains from voting on the proposition of himself/herself for election by shareholders.

 - To enable shareholders to make an informed decision on their election at a general meeting, the names of all candidates submitted for election or re-election as a Director together with his/her biographical details as set out in Rule 13.51(2) of the Listing Rules (including other directorships held in listed public companies in the past 3 years and other major appointments) are set out in a circular to be sent to shareholders prior to the meeting.

 - Government Appointed Directors – Pursuant to Section 77 of the SFO (Chapter 571 of the Laws of Hong Kong) and Article 88(4) of the Articles of Association, the Financial Secretary of Hong Kong may appoint any person as a Director but the number of such appointed Directors shall not exceed the number of Elected Director.
 The Government Appointed Directors are not subject to shareholders’ election or re-election.

 - Chairman – According to Article 109(2) of the Articles of Association, the Chairman shall be a Non-executive Director appointed by the Board, and whose appointment is, pursuant to Section 69 of the SFO (Chapter 571 of the Laws of Hong Kong), subject to the approval of the Chief Executive of Hong Kong.
 The Chairman may be re-appointed for a further period or periods up to a maximum of 6 consecutive years.